Equivalence - The Ecological Footprint of Fish

 They are the 3 singular fish at the centre of the picture.

-The large yellow croaker is one of the most popular fish in China, and the fish used to be caught in the wild for generations.
+The large yellow croaker is China’s most popular fish, and they used to be caught in the wild for generations.
 Overfishing coupled with a sharp rise in consumption in China has led to a near extinction of the large yellow croaker species in the wild.

 Today, virtually every large yellow croaker is farmed, and they are fed with wild small fish caught in the nearby China seas.
 Many of these fish are caught premature, and these species are threatened due to overfishing and lack of regulation.

-Each year, 400,000 tonnes of wild small fish are caught, ground and fed as large yellow croaker feed, and over 7.17 million tonnes of wild small fish in total, which is more than the amount of annual catch of Indonesia are consumed for aquaculture.
+Each year, 400,000 tonnes of wild small fish are caught and ground into large yellow croaker feed, and 7.17 million tonnes of wild small fish are caught in total.
+China accounts for more than 60% of the world’s aquaculture output.

 Commissioned by Greenpeace